 A bowl of cherry tomato salsa with a tortilla chip sticking out of it.

-8. Quick and Easy, Cherry Tomato Salsa Recipe
+Cherry Tomato Salsa Ingredients

-• A Small Sweet or Yellow Onion
+• A Small Sweet or Yellow Onion (You can also use a red onion to change up the flavor)

 • 3 – 4 Cloves of Garlic